-Paula Boyle (MA Art Psychotherapy, 2015) is a HCPC registered health care practitioner who practices full-time as an art therapist at Demelza Hospice Care for Children, Kent.
-She is also a committee member of the British Association of Art Therapists group called ‘The Creative Response’, a special interest group for art therapists working in palliative […]Read more "Guest post: Art therapy and The Altemus Leadership Programme"
+Art therapy and The Altemus Leadership Programme Paula Boyle (MA Art Psychotherapy, 2015) is a HCPC registered health care practitioner who practices full-time as an art therapist at Demelza Hospice Care for Children, Kent.
+She is also a committee member of the British Association of Art Therapists group called ‘The Creative Response’, a special interest […]Read more "Guest post"

-Dan Crooks (BA Fine Art, 2015) is from Sheffield, and has lived in Leeds, London and Huddersfield.
+Abstract Figures in the Windows of the Leeds City Museum Dan Crooks (BA Fine Art, 2015) is from Sheffield, and has lived in Leeds, London and Huddersfield.
 He currently lives and works in South Yorkshire.
-He tells us about his time studying at Goldsmiths and the Window Frame Project, a gallery space in the windows of the Leeds City Museum where his works are currently exhibited. […]Read more "Guest post: Abstract Figures in the Windows of the Leeds City Museum"
+He tells us about his time studying at Goldsmiths and the Window Frame Project, a gallery space in the windows of […]Read more "Guest post"

+Theatre for Children in Hospital.
+The Gift of Compassion.
 My book “Theatre for Children in Hospital.
 The Gift of Compassion” (15 December 2016) brings to the reader experience of over ten years practice and evaluation of bedside theatre performances for children in hospital wards in the U.K. and abroad.
-It makes an argument for the benefits of theatre provision for children in illness, their […]Read more "Guest Post: Theatre for Children in Hospital.
-The Gift of Compassion."
+It makes an argument for the […]Read more "Guest Post"